ctrliq/ascender-install/docs/aks/README.md

 - `ascender-deployment-{{ k8s_platform }}.yml`
 - `ledger-{{ k8s_platform }}.yml` (if you installed Ledger)
 - `kustomization.yml`

-- `eks-cluster-manifest.yml` (if you provisioned a new EKS cluster with the Ascender installer)
+It will also contain a directory called `aks-deploy`, if you provisioned a new AKS cluster with the Ascender installer.
+This directory will contain the terraform state files and artifacts for your AKS cluster.

 Remove the timestamp from the filename and then run the following commands from within `tmp_dir``: